 In addition to being a resident faculty member, Ann is also the Internship Liaison to the Master of Professional Studies in Integrated Behavioral Health (IBH) and the Master of Professional Studies in Addictions Counseling (ADDC).
 She teaches a number of courses in the IBH and ADDC programs while serving as a valuable resource for students navigating the internship the program.
 Ann received her psychology doctorate (PsyD) from Capella University with a specialty in clinical psychology.
 Since 1994, her primary focus has been working with children, adolescents, and families.
 Ann holds a dual license as a Licensed Alcohol and Drug Counselor and as a Licensed Professional Clinical Counselor from the Minnesota Board of Behavioral Health and Therapy.

 Fiyyaz is a resident faculty member in the Master of Professional Studies in Integrated Behavioral Health and Master of Professional Studies in Addictions Counseling programs.
 Prior to working in higher education, Fiyyaz was employed in a variety of community mental health outpatient settings, many geared towards addressing the needs of underserved and minority populations.
 His clinical interests include identity development, grief and loss, social justice issues, health psychology, trauma, and PTSD.
 He has conducted professional trainings and presented at conferences on a wide array of diversity issues including microaggressions, cultural appropriation, and racial identity.
-Fiyyaz earned bachelor's degrees in psychology and sociology from the University of Minnesota, and he is a doctoral candidate at the University of St. Thomas.
+Fiyyaz earned bachelor's degrees in psychology and sociology from the University of Minnesota, and his PhD from the University of St. Thomas.

 ThanhVan (Van) Vu